 How many times has this happened to you?
-You are trying to make good food choice and trying to make positive changes only to have a well meaning family member or friend offer you a rich, creamy dessert that has always been your weakness?
-Are your friends and family trying to make you fat?
+You are trying to make good food choice and trying to make positive changes only to have a well-meaning family member or friend offer you a rich, creamy dessert that has always been your weakness.
+Weight loss “sabotage” can come in many forms.

-Experts suggest that although YOU are ready to make changes in your life, your spouse, sibling, or close friend may not be.
-It may be that they feel guilty that you are losing weight and feeling motivated to change your lifestyle and they’re not.
-Therefore tempting you to “eat like them” will make things “regular” again.
+Experts suggest that although you are ready to make changes in your life, your spouse, sibling, or close friend may not be.
+Therefore, those close to you may discourage you for the following reasons:

-Maybe they just miss the “old” you, the one who didn’t worry about eating cookies and didn’t spend time exercising at the gym.
+- Maybe they just miss the “old” you.
+The one who didn’t worry about eating cookies and didn’t spend time exercising at the gym.

-It’s also possible that the person never struggled with weight issues and just doesn’t understand the hard work involved.
+- It’s also possible that the person never struggled with weight issues and just doesn’t understand the hard work involved.

 Whatever the reason is, it’s important to be armed with strategies to handle these situations.